Logging hours on rope

 Set the work period

 Pick the start and end dates.
-The app will warn you if the period exceeds 14 days — split the entry if needed.
+The app will block the entry with an error if the period exceeds 14 days — split the entry if needed.

 Enter the employer and location